top of page

 A person who becomes aware that the child is being subject to any kind of physical, mental or emotional harm may apply for an Emergency Residence Order.
 Hence, it is not only parents or relatives who have the right to apply for an Emergency Residence Order, but any person who has witnessed or suspects that the welfare of the child is in danger, such person can also apply for the order.
 The court, however, would determine whether such a person is worthy to apply for the order and with whom the child should reside.

-How to apply for Emergency Residence Order?
+How can I apply for an Emergency Residence Order?

 The Applicant shall file the application through Form C100 in the family court which includes the evidence favouring the Applicant and protection of the child.
 The form shall be properly signed and shall have the required number of copies.